Hamilton–Rosberg rivalry: 2014 season: Hamilton wins the first title battle

 The two made contact at the 2014 Belgian Grand Prix, where Rosberg was widely criticised for hitting Hamilton at Les Combes, breaking his front wing and giving his teammate a puncture and effectively putting him out of the race.
 Rosberg would recover to finish second behind Daniel Ricciardo but it later emerged the German had left the nose of his car in to "prove a point" to his British teammate by not backing out.
 After being booed on the podium, Rosberg was forced to apologise and "suitable disciplinary measures" were taken.
-However, some defended the German after Hamilton claimed he thought Rosberg had hit him "deliberately", with The Telegraph journalist Oliver Brown describing the remark as "cement-brained... another example of [Hamilton's] victimhood".
+However, some defended the German after Hamilton claimed he thought Rosberg had hit him "deliberately", with The Telegraph journalist Oliver Brown describing the remark as "cement-brained ... another example of [Hamilton's] victimhood".

 The season long title battle between the two was decided in the final race of the season in Abu Dhabi, where teams and drivers scored double the number of points awarded for race finish positions for the first time in the history of Formula One.
-Hamilton had a perfect start, passing Rosberg before turn 1 to take the lead before going on to win to secure his second World Championship title.
-Rosberg ultimately finished down in 14th, as problems with the ERS system on his car significantly reduced his pace.
+Hamilton had a perfect start, passing Rosberg before turn one to take the lead, subsequently winning the race to secure his second World Championship title.
+Rosberg finished the race in 14th, as problems with the ERS system on his car significantly reduced his pace.
 Despite advice over the radio to retire the car, Rosberg said he would like to go to the end and finish the race, which he ultimately did.
 Ahead of the podium ceremony, Rosberg entered into the cooldown room to congratulate Hamilton on winning the title.
 Hamilton later paid tribute to Rosberg for his graciousness in defeat.
 Hamilton finished the season with 384 points, recording 11 wins and 7 pole positions ahead of Rosberg who finished with 317 points, recording 5 wins and 11 pole positions.